exoscale/terms/terms.markdown

 Supplier as security for payment of the Service Fees.
-When Service to Client is terminated, the amount of the deposit will be credited to Client's account and *any remaining credit balance will be refunded within thirty (30) days of such termination.
+When Service to Client is terminated, the amount of the deposit will be credited to Client's account and *any remaining credit balance will be refunded within thirty (30) days of such termination minus administration fees.
 Client shall be subject to the credit limit ("**Credit Limit**") as may be specified in the Order(s).* The Credit Limit may be varied only with the written approval of Supplier.
 Supplier shall have the right at any time to increase or